georgia-tech-db/evadb/docs/source/dev-guide/contribute/error-codes.rst

 Error Codes Overview
 --------------------

 EvaDB implements an `ErrorManager` class with predefined error codes for various error scenarios.
 Each error code is associated with a default error message, which can be extended with additional information when required.
+A list of all error codes can be found in `evadb/error_manager.py`.

 Using Error Codes without Additional Message
 --------------------------------------------